-- Where possible, avoid using a biometric clocking systems in order to limit touching possibly contaminated surfaces.
-Where this cannot be prevented, hands should be sanitised before and after clocking. - If workers have to sign in, make sure that they do not use the same pen and limit touching surfaces as much as possible. - > Work teams should arrive and clock in one by one. - > If practical, ensure that workers are at least one metre apart when lining up.
+- Where possible, avoid using a biometric clocking systems to limit touching contaminated surfaces.
+Where this cannot be avoided, hands should be sanitised before and after clocking. - If workers have to sign in, make sure that they do not use the same pen and limit touching surfaces as much as possible. - > Work teams should arrive and clock in one by one. - > If practical, ensure that workers are at least one and a half metre apart when lining up.